jfgomes/site-jgomes/public/cs/1basic-setup/README.md

 5) And is done.

-## Details about the serve.sh script
+## Details about the ./serve.sh script

 - This script is NOT designed to run in prod.
 In prod, It needs specific infra.